dmijatovic/test-ng5/README.md

   - it should have router-outlet (use query by.directive)

 ### e2e tests

-e2e testing are done using Protractor.
-Configuration is stored in protractor.conf.js
+e2e testing is done using [Protractor](https://github.com/angular/protractor).
+The configuration is stored in protractor.conf.js.
 To start e2e run `npm run e2e`.
-Examine definition in package.json

-Test are performed in browser.
+Examine definition in package.json.
+Test are performed in the browser defined in conf file under `capabilities`.
+Selenium WebDriver is used to 'drive' browser(s).

 Test are stored in e2e folder.
 Start file is app.e2e-spec.ts.
 In e2e testing each page has it's own test script file.
 By default with cli there is app.po.ts file. po stands for page-object.

-- write test for checking title on app.page
+Each test should have po file that selects specific elements of that page that should be tested.

+Write following e2e tests

+- App page:
+  - should display AppTitle
-- checking menu button
+  - should have menu button
+  - should have more than 1 menu item in menu

+- Home page:
+  - should have title home works!
+  - should have 3 counter components
+  - should increase counter by 1 using Up (use by.buttonText)
+  - should decrease counter by 1 using Down (use by.cssContainingText)

+- Feature1a page:
-- navigate to page
+  - should navigate to feature1a page
-- check homepage title
+  - should have title feature1 works
-- check counter increase
+  - should have 3 tabs
-- check counter decrease
+  - should have 1 counter component (on open tab)

+- Feature1b page:
+  - should navigate to feature1b overview page
+  - should have title feature1b overview works!
+  - should load table data with some dummy records

+- User page:
+  - should navigate to user page
+  - should have page title User page
+  - should have input firstName
+  - should accept text input in firstName
+  - should have ng-invalid class on form when not all info provided
+  - should have ng-valid class when all required info provided

+- Run test with EDGE/IE11 too?